mthadley/mthadley.github.io/_posts/2014-11-19-elevator-musc.md

 For this purpose, I have been using [mpd](http://www.musicpd.org/) and [ncmpcpp](http://ncmpcpp.rybczak.net/).
 For those not familiar with this kind of setup, mpd runs as a server locally and plays your files, while ncmpcpp acts as a client to control mpd.
-Due to its' client-server archicture, the client does not actually have to be running on the same machine, and you also have the option to use other clients as well (see [mpc](http://www.musicpd.org/clients/mpc/)).
+Due to its' client-server architecture, the client does not actually have to be running on the same machine, and you also have the option to use other clients as well (see [mpc](http://www.musicpd.org/clients/mpc/)).
 While few users will probably make